IRL2/nanover-server-py/README.md

 * In the "Anaconda Powershell Prompt":
     * Create a conda environment (here we call the environment "nanover-dev") with the required depencies: `conda create -n nanover-dev -c conda-forge "python>3.11" openmm MDAnalysis MDAnalysisTests ase`
     * Activate the conda environment: `conda activate nanover-dev`
-    * Compile the protocol and install the NanoVer libraries in your conda environment: `./win_compile.ps1`.
+    * Install the NanoVer libraries in your conda environment: `./win_compile.ps1`.
 If you do not plan on modifying the python packages, run `./win_compile.ps1 -noedit` instead.
 Otherwise, by default, the nanover packages will be installed in edit mode (`pip install -e`) meaning that changes in the `nanover-server-py` directory will be directly reflected in your python environment.

 ### Mac and Linux